pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/2-hardware-profiles.md

 4. Click **Create** or **Save** to create the hardware profile

 ?> **Note** The GPU resource identifier `nvidia.com/gpu` is the standard Kubernetes resource name for NVIDIA GPUs.
 Ensure your cluster has GPU nodes configured and the GPU Operator installed for this resource to be available.

-### Step 4: Verify Hardware Profile Availability

-1. Navigate to **Red Hat OpenShift AI** → **Data Science Projects** → Select your project

-2. Try creating a new workbench and verify that hardware profiles are available in the dropdown

-3. You should see the configured hardware profiles listed as options

-## Verification

-To verify that hardware profiles are properly configured:

-1. Check that hardware profiles appear in the workbench creation form
-2. Verify that GPU-enabled profiles show the correct GPU type and count
-3. Ensure that resource quotas are appropriate for your workloads

 ## Next Steps